anocweb/apt-ex-package-manager/docs/STATUS.md

 **Note**: This is a side project with no fixed timeline.
 Features are implemented as time and interest allow.

 ### Recent Progress
-- Organized documentation structure
+- ✅ Implemented plugin architecture base system
+- ✅ Created BasePackageController interface
+- ✅ Converted APTController to APTPlugin
-- Added implementation status tracking
+- ✅ Added plugin discovery and registration
+- ✅ Created Flatpak plugin stub
-- Documented LMDB migration plan
+- ✅ Documented implementation and migration
-- Created AI-assisted development guide

 ### Next Steps
+1. Migrate views to use unified PackageManager API
-1. Complete LMDB migration
+2. Complete LMDB migration
-2. Update .amazonq/rules for current state
-3. Consider starting plugin architecture refactor
+3. Implement Flatpak plugin functionality
+4. Add backend selection UI

 ---